 There is not enough time for the molecules to move into the correct position or shape that corresponds to the current temperature.
 As a result of this, the polymer molecules “freeze” into far from optimal positions.
 The volume of the polymer is too high directly after cooling.
 Excess volume exists between the polymer molecules.
 The molecules will move closer together later onwards.

 In due time the molecules will move themselves into more favourable positions.
 This causes the volume of the polymer to decrease.
 The reduction of volume will further reduce the mobility of the polymer molecules.
-As a result, the aging process slows down even more.
-Aging is a self-retarding process.
+As a result, the process of moving into more favourable positions slows down even more.
+It is a self-retarding process.

 Physical aging is not limited to polymers only.
 Many materials in day-to-day practice show aging effects.
 A famous example is sand.
 When sand is first poured into a hole then it can be stirred easily.
 Its surface is too soft to build anything on top of it.
 The sand grains need to be compacted first.
 This will happen in time due to small vibrations, but it can be accelerated by using a compactor.